 I thought all of these elements would be similar to those that I had encountered at other institutions.
 However, I was surprised, delighted, and intrigued by the Native arts department’s card catalog.
 What makes these records so unique is that the majority of the cards include hand-painted drawings or sketches of the artworks, some of which were executed by Works Progress Administration (WPA) workers.
 To put it simply, many of the cards are themselves works of art.

 Below are examples of some of the catalog cards, as well as photographs, so you can see how the artists captured the vivid details of each of the artworks.

-The card illustrations span the Native arts department collections, including African, American Indian, and Oceanic arts.
+The card illustrations span the Native arts department collections, including African, Indigenous art of North America, and Oceanic arts.
 They were begun by museum staff in the 1920s and continued until the 1970s or 1980s.
 Beginning in the 1930s, a majority of the cards were illustrated by WPA workers.
 Frederic H. Douglas, one of the DAM’s preeminent curators, commissioned the WPA workers when the museum was low on funding and many Americans were in need of employment.

 The workers not only illustrated the card catalogs, but also repaired textiles and made dioramas for the museum amongst other things.
 The card catalog illustrations are their most visible achievements, but because of their historical significance, their access is limited to researchers and the Native arts department staff.